-Pelvic floor therapy is beneficial for men, women and children of all ages.
+Pelvic floor therapy is beneficial for men, women, transgender persons and children of all ages.
 Children who have prolonged daytime or nighttime wetting, bowel issues, or congenital diagnoses can often benefit from therapy.
 Pelvic floor therapy can also be a powerful tool against aging as it can maximize quality of life and decrease the risk of infections, especially UTIs.

 2. It can improve bladder, bowel and sexual function

-Bowel, urinary and sexual disfunction can be embarrassing to talk about, but pelvic floor therapy can treat a variety of these symptoms.
+Urinary, fecal and sexual dysfunction can be embarrassing to talk about, but pelvic floor therapy can treat a variety of these symptoms.
 Incontinence, constipation, painful intercourse or reduced sensation during intercourse are just a few common examples of issues that can be treated with pelvic floor therapy.

 3. It can help to identify and manage pain at its source